lucee/lucee-docs/docs/03.reference/02.tags/application/_attributes/timeZone.md

-change the timezone defintion for the current application context.
+change the timezone definition for the current application context.